 Hot chocolate at Copperhouse Chocolate, Chapel Market

-Previously known as Jaz and Jul's, this Islington chocolate house is completely vegetarian and largely vegan (and does a mean chocolate fondue).
-When it comes to hot chocolate, they really know their stuff, comparing the tasting process to that of wine or coffee.
-Choose if you want Madagascan, Ecuadorian or Peruvian origin cocoa in your drink, or go for one of their flavours; mint, raspberry, cinnamon and chilli are just some of the menu's offerings, and you can buy their hot chocolate ingredients to take home and make your own.
+Previously known as Jaz and Jul's, this Islington chocolate house is largely vegan (and does a mean chocolate fondue).
+When it comes to hot chocolate, they know their stuff, comparing the tasting process to that of wine or coffee, and making it all fresh onsite.
+Choose from Madagascan, Ecuadorian or Peruvian origin cocoa, or go for one of their flavours; mint, raspberry, cinnamon and chilli are just some of the offerings.
+You can also buy their (very reasonably-priced) hot chocolate ingredients to take home and make your own.

 Copperhouse Chocolate, 1 Chapel Market, N1 9EZ